AliBasicCoder/super-svelte-router/README.md

   represents an error if authenticator returned a promise and it reject
 - params
   Auth component have access to params

-authComponent is an an option to display a component if authentication failed or pending

 example